mbloch/mapshaper/docs/formats/geojson.html.md

 - `geojson-type=` &mdash; output a `Feature`, `FeatureCollection` or bare `GeometryCollection` instead of the default FeatureCollection.
 - `no-null-props` &mdash; emit `"properties": {}` instead of `"properties": null` for Features without attributes.
 - `hoist=` &mdash; promote one or more properties out of the `properties` object onto the Feature itself.
 Useful for non-standard consumers like [tippecanoe](https://github.com/felt/tippecanoe).
 - `gj2008` &mdash; emit pre-RFC-7946 GeoJSON (clockwise outer rings).
-This option produces files that can be rendered with `d3`.
+- `reverse-winding` &mdash; reverse the winding order of polygon rings on export.
 - `ndjson` &mdash; write one Feature per line as newline-delimited JSON (works with the [`json` records](/docs/formats/json.html.md) family of options as well).
 - `id-prefix=` &mdash; prefix layer/feature ids when exporting multiple layers.